Departamento-de-Engenharia-Informatica/ddd-forum-isep-atb/README.md

   Possible way to generate HTML reports: https://dzone.com/articles/cypress-generate-html-results-with-screenshot

-  **The following information may regard only Cypress incomplatible with Node 12.x**
+  **ATTENTION: The following information may regard only Cypress incompatible with Node 12.x**
   To install Cypress:

     npm install cypress --save-dev

-  **Note:** Warnnings will appear because Cypress 13.3.0 requires Node 18.0.0 or above.
+  **Note:** Warnings will appear because Cypress 13.3.0 requires Node 18.0.0 or above.
 We are using Node 12.22.12.
 Will this be a problem?

   Simple example: https://docs.cypress.io/guides/end-to-end-testing/writing-your-first-end-to-end-test